amaddeus/punished-kirsh/README.md

 >Aug 2021 high fever, 104° nursed it myself with 5000-6000mg vit C and tylenol 800mg (hate tylenol but only way to get fever lower) but had faint pink blotches that traveled from neck to legs hmm.
 So 2 days after fever dropped went to Urgent care- covid test neg- I said could this be LYME?
 Doc didn’t want fo beleve it.
 I argued finally he ordered bloodtest- It Was Lyme Disease.

 What the heck does this have to do about c19 and vaccines???????

-## 2.3 "Long COVID"

-2044 says they have **had covid 6 or more times** and writes that:
->I **never tested positive**.
-My first Covid was in November 2019.
-Seattle.
-When info first became available of HCQ being effective, my longtime Doctor refused to prescribe it.
-Said they were saving it for those who needed it.
-I was 67, lost my smell and taste and have had long Covid ever since.

-I did not consider this before; folks who have “long covid” may be *defining their # of c19 cases in a different way*.

-13272
->I've never tested for c19 but first sickness 2022 than again Feb.
-2023 I've never been the same health wise many many LC symptoms as I belong to covid care group /Long Covid Facebook groups.

-190 marked that they had covid once but said:
->Only one positive covid test, but based on the gut dysbiosis after an infection months before, I may have had it then also.
-Both times treated with IVM and other FLCCC protocol, but the November infection (tested positive at the ER b/c home test was negative so thought it was influenza) left me with long-covid which I continue to treat.

-Hard to interpret this

 # 3 Re-analysis